dev-burningpixel/visualaudiobook-ml/README.md

 # Visual Audiobook ML
 Generate visual audiobooks from physical or digital fiction and non-fiction book text.
-A new way of generating reading material.

 # About
 From (post)[https://free.burningpixel.net/web/@friday/109431598753154719]